Claire Devine

 Ricky Nelson “Nikki” Cimafranca is a freelance artist-teacher, choreographer, theatre designer, manager and director based in Dumaguete, Philippines.
 Nikki holds a Bachelor in Secondary Education from Negros Oriental State University.
 He has been working in theatre since 2006 and is currently a theatre lecturer at Silliman University College of Performing and Visual Arts.

 Nikki served as President of YATTA (Youth Advocates Through Theater Arts) from 2016 to 2020 and is currently a Senior Artist Mentor.
-Nikki has worked extensively with YATTA since 2006, his most recent directorial credits with them include: Pulang Langob (2021), Saving the Blue (2019), Isla Tawak (2018) and Dagit (2017).
+Nikki has worked extensively with YATTA since 2006, his most recent directorial credits with them include: Pulang Langob (2021), Isla Tawak (2018) and Dagit (2017).

 As performer and artist Nikki has represented the Philippines at various festivals and conferences including: Asian Youth Theatre Festival (Singapore/Malaysia/ Myanmar 2017-2020), Ricca Ricca Festa (Japan, 2018-19), Nanying International Folkloric Dance Festival (Taiwan, 2016), World Cultural Dance Festival (South Korea, 2015) and the International Conference for Contemporary Performing Arts (Australia, 2014).